nahmaida/nahmaida/README.md

 - 💞️ Spirit Animal: Mantis shrimp, Fav color: white
 - 📫 How to reach me: aileeexy@proton.me (probably won't reply, why are you reading this anyway)
 - 😄 Pronouns: any/all
 - ⚡ Fun fact: You are currently supporting 500KG of air.
 Most camels live in Australia.
-The inventor of the Pringles can is buried in one.
+Sharks are older than the North star and the rings of Saturn.

 <!---
 nahmaida/nahmaida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.